 The food is also brilliant at Schlosshotel Fiss.
 Breakfast is lavish with everything you could wish for, from salads and fruits to pastries and muffins to cereals, sushi to juices, including numerous multivitamin options.
 There is an exclusive egg chef who will do your eggs as you wish, and of course, being a luxury hotel, there is plenty of champagne for breakfast if you want to start the day with a glass.

 The afternoon buffet is also generous and almost rude in volume, with vats of delicious homemade pasta, pizza, salads, trays of hot and cold meats, and the deserts… apple strudel, a million chocolate, and black forest gateau type cakes, custards (both vanilla and chocolate) and every soft drink you can think of.

-There’s a large and stylish bar area for pre and post-dinner drinks in the evening, which is decked out with candles.
-Bar prices for a luxury hotel are surprisingly cheap, with a bottle of Heineken coming in at just €4 EUR, and if you like wine, there is a complimentary wine tasting most evenings.
+There’s a large and stylish bar area for pre and post-dinner drinks in the evening, decked out with candles.
+Bar prices for a luxury hotel are surprisingly low, with a bottle of Heineken coming in at just €4 EUR, and if you like wine, there is a complimentary wine tasting most evenings.
 Another nice feature is the live music in the hotel bar most evenings.